Phoenix Program: Torture

+Torture was carried out by South Vietnamese forces with the CIA and special forces playing a supervisory role, however witnesses have stated "American advisers routinely carried out torture" as well.

 According to Valentine, methods of torture that were utilized at the interrogation centers included:Rape, gang rape, rape using eels, snakes, or hard objects, and rape followed by murder; electrical shock ("the Bell Telephone Hour") rendered by attaching wires to the genitals or other sensitive parts of the body, like the tongue; "the water treatment"; "the airplane," in which a prisoner's arms were tied behind the back and the rope looped over a hook on the ceiling, suspending the prisoner in midair, after which he or she was beaten; beatings with rubber hoses and whips; and the use of police dogs to maul prisoners.Military intelligence officer K. Barton Osborn reports that he witnessed "the use of the insertion of the 6-inch dowel into the canal of one of my detainee's ears, and the tapping through the brain until dead.
 The starvation to death (in a cage), of a Vietnamese woman who was suspected of being part of the local political education cadre in one of the local villages ...
 The use of electronic gear such as sealed telephones attached to ... both the women's vaginas and men's testicles [to] shock them into submission."

-Author Gary Kulik has said that Osborn made exaggerated, contradictory and false statements and that his colleagues said that he liked making "fantastic statements" and that he "frequently made exaggerated remarks in order to attract attention to himself."
-Osborn served with the United States Marine Corps in I Corps in 1967–1968 before the Phoenix Program was implemented.
-Torture was carried out by South Vietnamese forces with the CIA and special forces playing a supervisory role.
+According to author Gary Kulik, Osborn made exaggerated, contradictory and false claims and that his colleagues stated that he liked making "fantastic statements" and that he "frequently made exaggerated remarks in order to attract attention to himself."
+Mark Woodruff has claimed that Osborn served with the United States Marine Corps in the I Corps in 1967–1968 before the Phoenix Program was implemented.
+On the other hand, during testimony to the U.S. Congress, "CIA Director William Colby conceded that much of what Osborn said was likely to be true," despite "attempts by conservatives to discredit Osborn’s character."
+Similarly, historian Alfred McCoy writes that "To discredit [Osborn's] damaging testimony, the U.S. Army Intelligence Command conducted a thorough investigation of Osborn’s charges," however "Although the Army’s classified report nitpicked many of his secondary details, it did not challenge Osborn’s overall sense of Phoenix’s systematic brutality—an assessment confirmed by both eye-witness accounts and official studies."
+In early 1968, CORDS conducted an internal review of the program, finding that: "The truncheon and electric shock method of interrogation were in widespread use, with almost all [U.S.] advisers admitting to have witnessed instances of the use of these methods."
+According to the government report, "Most advisers claimed they did not personally take part in [tortures] but 'turned their backs on them.'"